fxm90/dev-notes/README.md

 ## #37 – Run test cases in playground
 🧪 Playgrounds are an easy way to try out simple ideas.
 It is a good approach to directly think about the corresponding test-cases for the idea or even start the implementation test driven.

-By calling `MyTestCase.defaultTestSuite.run()` inside the playground we can run a test-case and later copy it into our project.
+By calling `MyTestCase.defaultTestSuite.run()` inside the playground we can run a test-case and later copy it into our "real" project.

 ```swift
 import Foundation